Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 Tanjung Puting National Park and the orangutans are the main reason to visit this part of Kalimantan, on the Indonesian side of Borneo: this is one of the last places in the world to see orangutans in the wild.

 I went in low season (March), when there are fewer people than high season (May-September).
 There are a lot more tourists—and boats—during high season, which would definitely change the experience.
 During high season you definitely need to make advance bookings at least a few weeks in advance.
 There are only so many klotok boats in Kumai, and it makes sense that the best ones get reserved.
 Prices may be higher, too, than what I was quoted in February.
-Park entrance fees will increase May 1, 2014.
+Park entrance fees increase May 1, 2014.

 Mother and Baby Orangutans in Tanjung Puting National Park, Kalimantan, Indonesia